Weapons Charges Lawyer

 Unlawful Discharge of a Firearm

-You may be charged with this felony if you intentionally, negligently, or carelessly discharge a firearm in a way likely to cause bodily injury to someone, or the destruction of property.
+You may be charged with this Class C misdemeanor if you intentionally, negligently, or carelessly discharge a firearm in a way likely to cause bodily injury to someone, or the destruction of property.
 This charge carries a potential sentence of up to 3 years in prison and fines of $250.